Sqrrl

-Sqrrl Data, Inc. is an American company founded in 2012 that markets software for big data analytics and cyber security.
+Sqrrl Data, Inc. was an American company founded in 2012 that marketed software for big data analytics and cyber security.
 The company has roots in the United States Intelligence Community and National Security Agency.
 Sqrrl was involved in the creation of, and actively contributes to Apache Accumulo and other related Apache projects.
 Sqrrl’s primary product is its threat hunting platform, designed for active detection of advanced persistent threats.

 In January 2018, Sqrrl was acquired by Amazon.

 History

-Most of Sqrrl’s founders previously worked for the National Security Agency; CEO and Co-Founder Oren Falkowitz, formerly of CyberCommand and Co-Founder Ely Kahn, former director of US cybersecurity policy.
+Most of Sqrrl’s founders previously worked for the National Security Agency; CEO and Co-Founder Oren Falkowitz, formerly of the United States Cyber Command and Co-Founder Ely Kahn, former director of US cybersecurity policy.
 Sqrrl's platform relies on the open-source Apache Accumulo technology.
 Accumulo began development in 2008 and went open source in 2011; Sqrrl was founded in the summer of 2012 to use Accumulo for cybersecurity.
 Sqrrl was founded in Washington, D.C., but quickly moved to Cambridge, Massachusetts.

 In August 2012, Sqrrl announced a $2 million seed round led by Accomplice (formerly Atlas Venture) and Matrix Partners.

 In October 2013, Sqrrl received $5.2 million in funding led by Accomplice and Matrix Partners.

 In February 2015, Sqrrl raised another $7.1 million funding for its linked data analysis toolkit.

 On January 24, 2018, it was reported that Sqrrl had been acquired by Amazon and would become a part of Amazon Web Services.